Gab0/newsfilter/README.md

-First you need to input your credentials of Twitter API.
+First you need to input your credentials of Twitter API.<br>
 So, create `Credentials` text file on local repo folder.
 It should have four lines:

 ```